ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing.md

  * NinjaRouterTest - Making sure that your routes work.
  * Mocked Tests - Testing parts of your application in isolation.
  * NinjaTest - Testing a running server on Http level.
- * NinjaApiDocTest - Ideal for documenting and testing Json Apis.
+ * NinjaDocTester - Ideal for documenting and testing Json Apis.
  * NinjaFluentLeniumTest - The best way to test html elements via Selenium on your Ninja application.